mmistakes/made-mistakes-jekyll/faqs/index.md

 I like the Touch Pen because it's built to last.
 The tip isn't a squishy rubber nib like many others and is super durable.
 I've drawn close to 400 portraits with it and it works just as flawless as the day I got it.
 I'd still be using it if I hadn't been lured over to the dark-side of Bluetooth styli.

-Speaking of Bluetooth styli, I now use a [Pogo Connect][pogo-stylus] about 99% of the time.
-For the other 1% I use [53's Pencil][pencil-stylus] to activate the Blend feature when I want to create reflections, bokehs, and other blur effects.
+Speaking of Bluetooth styli, I now use a [53's Pencil][pencil-stylus] about 99% of the time to take advantage of Surface Pressure and to activate the Blend feature when I want to create reflections and other blur effects.
+Before I upgraded to an iPad Air 2 I was all about the [Pogo Connect Smart Pen][pogo-stylus], but sadly it does not work well with the newer iPads' digitizers.

 | Stylus | My Quick Impressions
 |---